Riemann surfaces of second kind and effective finiteness theorems: Introduction and statements of results

-The present results may be understood as quantitative statements with regard to Gromov's Oka principle.
-A mapping from a Stein manifold to a complex manifold $Y$ is said to satisfy Gromov's Oka principle if it is homotopic to a holomorphic map.
-The target spaces $Y$, for which each continuous mapping from a Stein manifold to $Y$ satisfies the Oka principle, are called Oka manifolds and received a lot of attention (\cite{G}, \cite{Forst1}, \cite{Forst2}).
+The present results may be understood as quantitative statements with regard to limitations for Gromov's Oka principle.
+Gromov \cite{G} formulated his Oka principle as "an expression of an optimistic expectation with regard to the validity of the $h$-principle for holomorphic maps in the situation when the source manifold is Stein".
+Holomorphic maps $X\to Y$ from a complex manifold $X$ to a complex manifold $Y$ are said to satisfy the $h$-principle if each continuous map from $X$ to $Y$ is homotopic to a holomorphic map.
+We call a target manifold $Y$ a Gromov-Oka manifold if the $h$-principle holds for holomorphic maps from any Stein manifold to $Y$.
+Gromov \cite{G} gave a sufficient condition on a complex manifold $Y$ to be a Gromov-Oka manifold.

-The twice punctured complex plane is not an Oka manifold.
-Theorem \ref{thm1} and Propositions \ref{prop1a} and \ref{prop1b} give an estimate of the number of homotopy classes of mappings from particular Stein manifolds to the twice punctured complex plane, that satisfy Gromov's Oka principle.
-The estimate depends on the conformal structure of the Stein manifold.
+The question of understanding Gromov-Oka manifolds received a lot of attention.
+It turned out to be fruitful to strengthen the requirement on the target $Y$ by combining the $h$-principle for holomorphic maps with a holomorphic approximation property.
+Manifolds $Y$ satisfying the stronger requirement are called Oka manifolds.
+For details and an account on modern development of Oka theory based on Oka manifolds see \cite{Forst}.